 Potential Lawsuit Claims

-Young people have been lured into a highly addictive habit without being informed of the risks.
-Many youth vape just for the flavor.
+E-cigarette users, especially teenagers and young adults, have been lured into a highly addictive habit without being informed of the risks.
+Many vape just for the flavor.
 They are unaware they are inhaling a dangerous drug.
 According to the Surgeon General, “It is questionable whether youth know what nicotine is, let alone whether it is contained in the e-cigarette products that they are using.”
-(43)
+(79)

 Even e-cigarette users who are aware of the risks of nicotine may be coaxed into a false sense of safety.
 Featuring high-tech designs and free of messy smoke, vapes seemingly offer precise control over what goes into your body.

-Young people harmed by vaping products may be entitled to compensation.
-Weitz & Luxenberg is currently taking cases on behalf of children and young adults under the age of 25 who experienced:
+People harmed by vaping products may be entitled to compensation.
+Weitz & Luxenberg is currently taking cases on behalf of JUUL e-cigarette users who experienced:

 W&L’s attorneys have decades of experience helping people harmed by dangerous products obtain justice from the corporations responsible for their injuries.
 Some of our recent successes include billions of dollars in settlement funds for dangerous metal-on-metal hip implants and a $9 billion jury verdict for a client who developed cancer after taking the drug Actos.*